 - Exhaustion procrastination cycles.
 For example, this type of cycle can occur when someone is exhausted due to working too hard, so they procrastinate on important tasks, which leads them to have to work hard on those tasks to finish them under intense time pressure, which causes them to stay exhausted and therefore also makes them likely to procrastinate for the same reason again.

 - Sleep procrastination cycles.
 For example, this type of cycle can occur when someone procrastinates on going to sleep, which causes them to go to sleep later than intended, which shifts their biological clock and causes them to procrastinate on going to sleep again in the future.

 These cycles can be complex, and involve multiple factors.
-For instance, the following is a detailed example of one such cycle, in the context of academia:
+For instance, the following is a detailed description of what such a cycle might look like in the context of academia:

 “… it is possible that, once enrolled in statistics and research methodology courses, high procrastinators experience extreme elevations in statistics anxiety, because these classes threaten their self-esteem… levels of hope… and the like, which result from the perception that these courses are too difficult, as well as from an attitude that statistics is not relevant for them… Individuals who experience increases in levels of statistics anxiety are more likely to postpone undertaking statistical activities and assignments (e.g. writing term papers, studying for examinations, and keeping up with the weekly readings) due to task aversiveness.